socketsupply/socket/docs/api.md

 passed to the built binary.
 The location from which the main process is run will reveal its location on the file system.

+All methods, unless indicated, can also be run in the main process.

 # Render Process

 ## Methods